SakakibaraKai/datavis-capstone/mdFolder/USER.md

 There are two ways to install get get docker immages first method is pulling dockerimmages and second is copying the directory and then dockering each part.

 #### Dockerhub method
-1. Go to this website and fallow the instructions [DockerImmageRepo](https://hub.docker.com/repository/docker/depwegk/big_data_and_the_cloud/general)
+1. Go to this website and fallow the instructions [Docker Immage Repo](https://hub.docker.com/repository/docker/depwegk/big_data_and_the_cloud/general)

 #### Dockerizing method 2
 1. Clone this repository: